aaron-lau/bigdata/assignment1.md

 hockey	nhl: (1.9864639, 940)

 # q8
-The following the the fair pairs with the highest PMI with the word 'hockey' Their respective PMI is the first number in the second parenthesis Their respective cooccurrence is the second number in the second parenthesis data	storage: (1.9796829, 100)
+The following the the fair pairs with the highest PMI with the word 'data' Their respective PMI is the first number in the second parenthesis Their respective cooccurrence is the second number in the second parenthesis data	storage: (1.9796829, 100)